Skip to Content

 The better choice and the option that I took is to get a direct transfer with a local legend: "Mr Choy".
 Choy lives in Sukau and does daily transfers in his minivan from Sandakan for 60 Ringgit per person.
 You can contact him on WhatsApp; 019-536-1889 or by email: at choysukau80@gmail.com.

 Choy is such a great guy.
 After screwing up and not bringing enough money to Sukau (there aren't any ATMs for over an hour), he took my Debit Card on his next daily run and got money out for me in Sandakan, even though I'd only met him the day prior.
-Super trustworthy guy.
+Honestly, he's a super trustworthy guy and I still stay in touch with him today from time to time!

 How to Get From Kota Kinabalu to Kinabatangan River